akka/akka/akka-contrib/docs/cluster-singleton.rst

 This message will be sent over to the ``ClusterSingletonManager`` at the new leader node and it will be passed to the ``singletonProps`` factory when creating the new singleton instance.

-With the names given above the singleton actor can be looked up by subscribing to ``LeaderChanged`` cluster event and using ``actorFor``:
+With the names given above the path of singleton actor can be constructed by subscribing to ``LeaderChanged`` cluster event and the actor reference is then looked up using ``actorFor``:

+.. includecode:: @contribSrc@/src/multi-jvm/scala/akka/contrib/pattern/ClusterSingletonManagerSpec.scala#singleton-proxy

+Note that the hand-over might still be in progress and the singleton actor might not be started yet when you receive the ``LeaderChanged`` event.

+To test scenarios where the cluster leader node is removed or shut down you can use :ref:`multi-node-testing` and utilize the fact that the leader is supposed to be the first member when sorted by member address.

+.. includecode:: @contribSrc@/src/multi-jvm/scala/akka/contrib/pattern/ClusterSingletonManagerSpec.scala#sort-cluster-roles

-.. includecode:: @contribSrc@/src/multi-jvm/scala/akka/contrib/pattern/ClusterSingletonManagerSpec.scala#singleton-actorFor
+.. includecode:: @contribSrc@/src/multi-jvm/scala/akka/contrib/pattern/ClusterSingletonManagerSpec.scala#test-leave

+Also, make sure that you don't shut down the first role, which is running the test conductor controller.
+Use a dedicated role for the controller, which is not a cluster member.

 .. note:: The singleton pattern will be simplified, perhaps provided out-of-the-box, when the cluster handles automatic actor partitioning.